Areas of expertise

 University.
 She has also worked as faculty fellow at Stanford University

 School of Sciences and Humanities, at Massachusetts University, at London

 School of Economics and Political Science and University of Technology Sydney.

 In 2021 she will be working at Paderborn University as visiting professor on Digital Society project, jointly with senior research fellow Seppo Poutanen and professor Lena Weber.

 She has worked as Minna Canth Academy Professor, as Vice-Chair of Research Council for Culture and Society at Academy of Finland, and as Member of the Standing Committee for Social Sciences at the European Science Foundation (SCSS/ESF).
 In those roles, she has planned and executed research programmes at national and international levels.
 She serves international funding organizations.
 She has served as Board Member of Finnish Innovation Fund (SITRA), University of Turku Board, Finnish Academy of Science and Letters Board, and NORFACE (chair and board) and ESA Boards.

-She is editorial board member of ISBJ and JGER journals, and editorial board member of American Sociological Association book series RSW.
-Her recent books include co-authored book by Palgrave Macmillan on gender and innovations (2017), by Sage on qualitative methods (2016), and forthcoming by Routledge on professions and platforms (2020), edited book on platforms by Routledge (2019) and edited book on work and technology by Emerald (2019).
+She is editorial board member of ISBJ and JGER journals, and editorial board member of American Sociological Association series RSW.
+Her recent books include co-edited book by Routledge 2020 (Poutanen, Kovalainen, Rouvinen: Digital Work and the Platform Economy), co-edited book by Emerald 2019 (Vallas, Kovalainen: Work and Labor in the Digital Age) co -authored book by Palgrave Macmillan on gender and innovations (2017), by Sage on qualitative methods (2016), and forthcoming book by Routledge (2021).
 Her research interests currently include transformations of economy and society, science and technology studies, platforms and new forms of work, gender studies; research methods at large and science policies, higher education included.

-Anne Kovalainen's research interests are currently in the contemporary
+Anne Kovalainen's research interests range currently from the contemporary